Thinking About Divorce? 5 Financial Moves to Consider Before You File

 If you believe changes are necessary for personal safety or logistical reasons, speak with your attorney before taking action.

-Before filing, ensure that you have complete and private access to your critical accounts and communications.
+Before filing, ensure you have secure and private access to your personal accounts and communications.
 This includes:

-High-stakes divorces are not DIY projects.
-They demand a team of professionals who understand the nuances of family law, finance, and negotiation strategy.
+Complex divorces are not DIY projects.
+They demand a team of professionals who understand the nuances of family law, finance, and negotiation.

 • A family law attorney who specializes exclusively in high-asset and complex cases